kxue43/tech-blog/_posts/2022-02-05-selenium_vs_playwright.md

 ### Learn the XPath syntax

 It is not uncommon for a front-end framework/library to create `id` attributes for a lot of DOM elements in an HTML that it dynamically generates.
-React, Angular and Ember all do this.
-In this case, the XPath selector that we get by `right-click => Copy => Copy XPath` from the Chrome Developer Console often starts with such an `id` from the closest parent of our target element.
+React and Ember both do this.
+In this case, the XPath selector that we get by `right-click => Copy => Copy XPath` from the Chrome Developer Console often starts with such an `id` from the closest ancestor of our target element.
 This type of selector is useless for web scraping, since the `id` value is different for every generation of the HTML.
 It is better to analyze the SPA and hard code the XPaths by ourselves.

-In addition, sometimes there are two elements of different types but the same `id` on the same page.
-For example:

-{% highlight html %}
-<p id="sth">Pay attention to 'something'.</p>
-<a id="sth" href="#">Click for 'something'.</a>
-{% endhighlight %}

-This is against the specification of the `id` attribute, but makes sense because it conveniently establishes relationship between two elements.
-CSS selector is not capable of capturing both elements, but XPath selector is:

-{% highlight text %}
-xpath=//p[@id='sth']
-xpath=//a[@id='sth']
-{% endhighlight %}

 References: [XPath Syntax][xpath-syntax].